Irkutsk Aviation Plant

 The Irkutsk Aviation Plant (Иркутский авиационный завод) is an aircraft manufacturing company based in Irkutsk, Russia.
-The company is a subsidiary ofYakovlev Corporation and produces a number of civilian and military aircraft, including the Sukhoi Su-30 multirole fighter, Yakovlev Yak-130 trainer and Yakovlev MC-21 airliner.
+The company is a subsidiary of Yakovlev Corporation and produces a number of civilian and military aircraft, including the Sukhoi Su-30 multirole fighter, Yakovlev Yak-130 trainer and Yakovlev MC-21 airliner.

 Since its establishment in 1932, the plant has produced over 8,000 aircraft.
 The plant is based at Irkutsk Northwest Airport, located along the Angara River.

 History

-1932 - 1941 Early years
+1932–1941: early years

 On 28 March 1932, the People's Commissariat of Heavy Industry issued order No. 181 for the construction of "Plant No. 125 named after Joseph Stalin" in Irkutsk.
 Construction was carried out in difficult conditions and in strict secrecy, primarily through manual labour from the Komsomol.
 From July 1932, a large number of construction workers were sent by the Komsomol Central Committee from around the Soviet Union.

 By 1934, the first facilities at the plant had been completed, with production readying for the manufacture of the Tupolev I-14 fighter.
 In February 1935 the first I-14 built at the plant took to the skies, six months after the opening of the plant.
 Later in 1936, production of the Tupolev SB fast bomber began.

-1941 - 1945 The Great Patriotic War
+1941–1945: the Great Patriotic War

 The Red Army Air Force was devastated in the aftermath of Operation Barbarossa.
-As the Irkutsk plant was safely located west of the Ural Mountains, the plant bore a significant responsibility for the restoration of the countries air fleet.
+As the Irkutsk plant was safely located east of the Ural Mountains, the plant bore a significant responsibility for the restoration of the countries air fleet.
 In late 1941, the plant was merged with the evacuated Moscow Aviation Plant No. 39, inheriting its plant number.
 144 Petlyakov Pe-2 dive bombers had been built by the end of 1941, to be shipped to the frontline via the Trans-Siberian Railway.
 By 1942, the plant had reached a peak of five aircraft produced per day.
 Following the Pe-2, several additional bomber aircraft would also be built.

 In total, more than two thousand aircraft were produced during the war years, including: